Borgarfjörður and Snæfellsnes peninsula

 - You bring warm clothing, rain gear, hiking boots

 Day 1: Borgarfjörður

 - We start by driving from Reykjavik to the Hvalfjörður.
 This beautiful fjord gets its name from the large number of whales that could be found and caught there.
 The innermost part of the fjord shows an interesting mixture of volcanic mountains and green vegetation in summertime.
 At the end of Hvalfjörður is the waterfall Glymur.
 With a cascade of 198 meters, Glymur is the tallest waterfall in Iceland.

-- Our next stop is the Deildartunguhver Thermal Spring.
+- Our first stop is the Deildartunguhver Thermal Spring.
 This is Europe’s most powerful hot spring.
 It has a high flow rate of 180 liters/second and the water emerges at 97°C. Water is taken from Deildartunguhver to be used for central heating in the little nearby towns of Borgarnes and Akranes.

 - We then visit another waterfall, the picturesque Hraunfossar.
 Hraunfossar is a series of waterfalls formed by rivulets streaming out of the Hallmundarhraun, a lava field created by eruption from volcanoes under the Langjökull glacier.

 - We then arrive at Langjökull, the second largest glacier in Europe.
 Here it is optional to join a tour hosted by the company, Into the Glacier.
 Our Into the Glacier tour guides will take us exploring inside a glacier.
 The man-made tunnel systems are about 550 meters long and go 30 meters down into the glacier.
-The price is 19.500 ISK.

 - After the glacier tour, we will head to our accommodation in the area.